Jean-njoroge/jean-njoroge.github.io/_posts/2017-11-13-significance-of-exploratory-data-anaysis.md

 - univariate analysis
 - bivariant analysis
 ---
-In this post, I look at a high level of what EDA entails, describe ways in which EDA is essential in both exploratory and predictive modeling.
-As I continue learning and updating my DS skills, I hope that this post will spark your curiosity as you know why EDA should be part of the way data science operates in your organization.
+In this post, I look at  what EDA entails, describe ways in which EDA is essential in both exploratory and predictive modeling.

 > *“Exploratory data analysis isolates patterns and features of the data and reveals these forcefully to the analyst.”
 (Hoaglin, Mosteller, & Tukey, 1983, p.
 1)*

 ### Introduction